Virus cases at Havasu schools on the rise

-In the 10 days since Lake Havasu City’s secondary schools reopened their doors for hybrid learning, six students have tested positive for covid-19.
+In the 10 days since Lake Havasu City’s secondary schools reopened their doors for hybrid learning, five students have tested positive for covid-19.

 On Oct.
 12, following a week of fall break, Lake Havasu Unified School District switched gears at all grade levels, launching into a full reopening at elementary schools and a hybrid learning format at secondary sites.

+The school’s current enrollment, as of Oct.
+16 and excluding online academy students, is 1,620.
+Of the five cases, according to Aggie Wolter, director of special services, there have been only two LHHS students on campus.

 According to Dutton, since Sept.
-8 — when Havasu students first re-entered classrooms for hybrid learning at the elementary level — there’s been a total of eight student cases and seven staff cases.
+8 — when Havasu students first re-entered classrooms for hybrid learning at the elementary level — there’s been a total of seven student cases and four staff cases.

-In September, Jamaica Elementary School reported four staff cases, and two staff cases were reported at Nautilus Elementary School.
+In September, Jamaica Elementary School reported one staff case, and two staff cases were reported at Nautilus Elementary School.
 As of Oct.
 12, a staff member and student of the same family tested positive at Oro Grande Classical Academy.
 As of Wednesday, one student has tested positive for covid-19 at Smoketree Elementary School.

 The number of new coronavirus cases is slowly creeping up recently in Mohave County, with 91 new cases reported during the week of Oct.
 10. The county has reported a total of 4,104 cases, with 3,664 recovered individuals as of Oct.
 20. Havasu now has the highest number of total cases, with 1,219 positive results.

-Note: EDITOR'S NOTE: Aggie Wolter, LHUSD director of special services, notified Today's News-Herald of a clarification and two case number corrections Thursday afternoon.
-To clarify, student cases include distance learning and online academy students.
-Additional cases were mistakenly reported to Today's News-Herald.
-There are five cases at Lake Havasu High School, not six, and only one staff member at Jamaica Elementary School has tested positive for covid-19.